Welcome to Haviland Cottage on the Isle of Wight

 Dev Patel, Rosalind Eleazar and Hugh Laurie in the movie “The Personal History of David Copperfield.”
 2017 (Dean Rogers).
 Hugh Laurie plays the part of Mr Dick

 Miss Havisham is a fictional character in the novel Great Expectations by Charles Dickens.
 She is portrayed as a rich, middle-aged woman who has suffered with mental wellness problems due to being jilted at the altar when she was young.
 In the book she lives in her once luxurious home which is now in ruins and wears her wedding dress for the rest of her life.
-Miss Havisham was part villain to Pip and part fairy Godmother to her adopted daughter Estella.
+Miss Havisham was part villain to Pip and part fairy Godmother to her my adopted daughter Estella.

 Gillian Anderson as “Miss Havisham” in Great Expectations -2011 (Directed